SofaDefrost/SoftRobots/docs/tutorials/Tripod/tripod-tuto.md

 </div>
 </div>

+### Step 9: Model reduction

+Here or in a more advanced tutorial perhaps?

+### Step 10: Closed-loop control

 ### Conclusion
 Congratulation, you completed this tutorial.
 You are strongly encouraged to pursue with the other tutorial and read the thematical documentations.

 If you have any comments or suggestions, please submit issues on our ..autolink::github/SoftRobots page.

+[^credits]: All keyboard keys come from Kai Noack's 'Free Keyboard Graphics and Key Icons for Screencasts', that can be found at this adress <https://github.com/q2apro/keyboard-keys-speedflips/>.
+Many thanks to him for publishing it in the free domain.